-Born in Quebec City in November 1852, young William Jordan became attracted to the military early in life.
-In 1866, at thirteen years of age, he enrolled as a boy bugler in the 8th Royal Rifles of Canada and served in the Fenian Raids of 1870.
+Born in Quebec City, November 1852, young William Jordan became attracted to the military early in his life.
+In 1866, at thirteen years of age, he enrolled as a boy bugler in the 8th Royal Rifles of Canada, serving in the Fenian Raids of 1870.

 With the withdrawal of the British Regular Troops from Canada in 1871 and the formation of Canada’s permanent army, he transferred to the Quebec Garrison Artillery.
-Later that same year he enrolled in “B” Battery at the Citadel.
-Gunner Jordan set a number of firsts as a Canadian Army Regular: he was the first soldier to pass the medical examination for military service, the first to sound the call for parade and the first to stand as a sentry in the new army.
-He also was among the first to enrol; records indicate that he was attested into “B” Battery on 13 November 1871 and assigned regimental number 28.
+Later that same year, he enrolled in “B” Battery at the Citadel.
+He set many firsts in the Canadian Army Regular.
+He was the first soldier to pass the medical examination for military service, the first to sound the call for a parade and the first to stand as a sentry in the new army.
+He also was among the first to enrol.
+Records show he joined “B” Battery on the 13 November 1871.

 He served the guns of “B” Battery throughout his career, rising steadily through the ranks.
-He attained the rank of Sergeant in 1885 while serving in the North West Rebellion.
-His steadiness and leadership are mentioned in the unit account of the action at Cut Knife Creek.
+He attained the rank of Sergeant, in 1885, while serving in the North-West Rebellion.
+His steadiness and leadership were mentioned in the unit account of the action at Cut Knife Creek.

-A robust, energetic and physically active soldier, Sergeant-Major Jordan excelled in sports.
-He was an expert swordsman, achieved distinction with a single stick (a hilted sword-length wooden stick which was wielded with one hand), was a specialist at the 400-yard track event and an accomplished cricketer and footballer.
-He also was the Quebec Provincial featherweight and lightweight boxing champion for several years.
+A robust, energetic and physically active soldier, he excelled in sports.
+He was an expert swordsman, achieved distinction with a single stick (a hilted sword-length wooden stick wielded with one hand).
+He was a specialist at the 400-yard track event and an accomplished cricketer and footballer.
+He was the Quebec Provincial featherweight and lightweight boxing champion for several years.

-On the occasion of the visit of Her Royal Highness Princess Louise and the Marquis of Lorne, the Cidadel hosted an “Assault-at-Arms” tournament.
-Jordan proved to be the class of the field, outscoring everyone in sword, bayonet and single stick.
+On the occasion of the visit of Her Royal Highness Princess Louise and the Marquis of Lorne, the Citadel hosted an “Assault-at-Arms” tournament.
+He proved to be the class of the field, outscoring everyone in sword, bayonet and single stick.
 Even the heavily favoured members of the Royal Navy Squadron team proved no match for this talented gunner.

-Sergeant-Major Jordan served continuously until 1905 when he was discharged to pension.
-The comments recorded in the Regimental Record of Service Book indicate that his service was considered “Exemplary”.
+He served continuously until 1905 when he retired.
+The comments recorded in the Regimental Record of Service Book indicate that his service was considered “Exemplary.”
 Rare, high praise in an era noted for understatement.
-After two years on pension, the quiet life lost its appeal and he re-enrolled in the unit where his military service began, the 8th Royal Rifles of Canada; here he served until 1914.
+After two years on a pension, the quiet life lost its appeal, and he re-enrolled in the unit where his military service began, the 8th Royal Rifles of Canada.
+Here he served until 1914.
 His total service to Canada of 46 years stands as a remarkable achievement.